takasumir/osakacycling/content/posts/s-kawachi-cycle-path/index.md

 ## Embarking from Taisho Bridge

-After taking a moment to find parking, reaching Taisho Bridge marks the exciting beginning of your ride\!
+After taking a moment to find parking, reaching Taisho Bridge marks the exciting beginning of your ride!
 You'll spot a sign indicating the start of the "Yao-Kawachinagano Cycling Road," another name for the Minamikawachi Cycle Line.

 ![Taisho Bridge Starting Point](./images/0001.jpg)

 ![Starting point of the Yao Kawachinagano Cycle Road](./images/0001-1.jpg)

-You might even find a map here, though almost everything on the board is a faded\!.
+You might even find a map here, though almost everything on the board is a faded!.

 ![Signboard completely whitewashed](./images/0002.jpg)